Photos from Manning Architects via Architectural Record

 Now New Orleans artist Frank Tannen collaborated with Frank Gehry (separate from his work with Brad Pitt and Make it Right) on the ModGun, for Global Green USA.
 It is a very clever version of the traditional shotgun that has all the benefits of a shotgun with a bit of privacy and circulation thrown in.

 It breaks the components up into modular 14' squares but separates them enough that one can get from room to room, (unlike the traditional shotgun shown in the sketch) enclosing the circulation space with a screened porch.
-So one gets all of the ventilation benefits of a traditional shotgun and fits on a narrow lot, while getting a little privacy as well.
-All the modules are standard sizes; Co-designer Tannen tells Architectural Record:

 "This is part of the economy of the house," says Tannen.
 "This will also offer the most flexibility for the buyer to configure rooms to suit their needs."